 - 2. Participate equitably, based on your role.
 Every student has a job within the Socratic Seminar. - Students in the "inner circle" will have a discussion co-facilitated by the teacher and students. - Before some of the questions are discussed in the inner circle, you will have an opportunity to discuss the question in small groups. - Students in the "outer circle" will have a specific job assigned to them by the teacher. - All students should take notes as the discussion proceeds.
 These notes may be used for the discussion and, later, for the final writing task. - 3.
 Pre-seminar preparation.
 Complete a quickwrite to prepare for the seminar.

-different?
+Quickwrite: What do the texts you have read during this module have in common?
+How are they different?
 What makes each article "credible" to you?
 Which article do you find most credible?
 Why?
 4. Complete conversation notes: